markets/mini_i18n/README.md

 `MiniI18n` is a simple, flexible and fast Ruby Internationalization library.
 It supports localization, interpolations, pluralization, fallbacks, nested keys and more.

-Translations should be stored in YAML files and they will be loaded in an in-memory `Hash`.
+Translations should be stored in `YAML` or `JSON` files and they will be loaded in an in-memory `Hash`.

 ```yaml
 en: